 If you truly want to feel the Christmas spirit, this tour is the right chance to learn how to make traditional dishes and to create your own Christmas gift with a local artist.

-Did we manage to convince you?
-If so (but also if you need extra motivations, we have tons of them!), contact us to start organizing your once-in-a-lifetime trip!
+Did I manage to convince you?
+If so (but also if you need extra motivations, I have tons of them!), contact me to start organizing your once-in-a-lifetime trip!

 And if you’re not quite ready to make an inquiry, sign up for our free email course to learn everything you need to know about planning a tour of Abruzzo.